If winter comes, can spring be far behind?

 - Check Srinagar Tulip Garden Website and Jammu and Kashmir Tourism page for more details so your trip is better planned and you can avoid the risk of disappointing yourself with closed buds.

-- Book your Savaari taxi in Srinagar for a comfortable commute.
+- Book your Savaari taxi in Srinagar using our cab booking app for a comfortable commute.

 How to reach Indira Gandhi Memorial Tulip Garden

 The closest railway station to the tulip garden in Srinagar is Jammu and the closest airport is in Srinagar.
 You can book a taxi from Jammu to tulip garden or from Srinagar airport to tulip garden to ensure a smooth transfer.
 The distance between the Srinagar airport and Tulip garden is about 19 km.

 Srinagar is the pride of the Kashmir Valley and is known as Heaven on Earth.
 It is situated along the Jhelum River and has amazing weather all around the year.
 Once there, most tourists feel like they have stepped into a painting.
 You will be mesmerized by the views of houseboats lining Dal Lake, shikaras transporting tourists, and some beautiful garden.
 Here’s a comprehensive guide to travelling around Srinagar and taking home only the best experience.